-Children who go missing from education, particularly on repeat occasions, is a potential indicator of abuse or neglect.
+Children who go missing from education, particularly on repeat occasions, is a potential indicator of abuse, neglect or exploitation.
 The School's procedures for unauthorised absence and for dealing with children who go missing from education are included in the School's policy for Attendance and Registration.
 The Missing Child policy covers immediate, one-off absence.
-Further detail can also be found at Appendix 1 of this policy.
+Further detail can also be found at Appendix I of this policy.